Meet the Mighty Brown Bears of Katmai Up Close From Our Private Small Ship

-Day 2: Kodiak Island
+Day 2: Kodiak Island Boat Cruise

-and offshore kittiwake rookeries, may reveal sea lions, otters, puffins, bald eagles and occasionally whales.
-Kodiak is remote, not often visited by travelers to Alaska, and our sense of a unique encounter with nature is palpable as we glide through the rockbound coves.
-We'll also spend a half-day touring historic Kodiak, with a mix of activities that may include – depending on our timing – visits to the Alutiiq Museum, Fort Abercrombie, Russian Orthodox church, a local fish hatchery, fisheries research center, aquarium, microbrewery, and/or a drive up Pillar Mountain for fantastic views over the shoreline and sea.
+kittiwake rookeries, may reveal sea otters, puffins, bald eagles, sea lions and sometimes humpback and fin whales.
+Kodiak is remote, not often visited by travelers to Alaska, and our sense of an intimate encounter with nature is palpable as we glide through the rockbound coves.
+We'll also spend time touring historic Kodiak, with a mix of activities that may include a walk through the coastal rain forest at Fort Abercrombie State Historical Park, a fisheries research center with aquarium and touch tank, and/or a drive up Pillar Mountain for sweeping views over the town and sea, when weather permits.

 Day 3: Kodiak / Katmai—Board Natural Habitat Ursus

-Days 4-7: Coastal Katmai
+Days 4–6: Bear Viewing in Coastal Katmai

-While we’ve all seen footage in nature documentaries of Alaskan brown bears in the wild, nothing prepares us for the drama of an actual encounter with these magnificent beasts, just yards away.
+in nature documentaries of Alaskan brown bears in the wild, nothing prepares us for the drama of an actual encounter with these magnificent beasts, often just yards away.
 They are North America’s largest land predators, and an adult male can weigh 900 pounds.
 As we cruise just off the coast, bears dot the shoreline.
 We go ashore by skiff for an even closer view, exploring the beaches on foot.
 It’s not uncommon to find several massive grizzlies at once.
-And far from dozing lethargically, these bears put on quite a show in their efforts to fill up on enough protein-rich food to prepare them for a long winter in hibernation.
+And far from dozing lethargically, these bears may put on quite a show in their efforts to fill up on enough protein-rich food to prepare them for a long winter in hibernation.